 Another soup option is a blended soup.
 This type of soup is prepared by roasting or boiling any vegetables with the aromatics of your choice and then blending them with a liquid base such as a vegetable or chicken broth or for a creamier soup milk or a touch of cream.
 Blended soups are much thicker and creamier in texture.

-How To Prepare Soup
+How To Prepare Renal Diet Soup Recipes

 The great part about enjoying soup as a meal is how easy it is to prepare!
 Whether you decide to prepare your soup on the stove top or a crockpot the results are both equally delicious.